senzee1984/EDRPrison/README.md

 Please refer to the article for more technical details:

 ### Components
-To successfully run EDRPrison, elevated privilege is required.
-EDRPrison includes the following 3 components:
+Elevated privileges are required to run EDRPrison successfully.
+EDRPrison comprises the following three components:

-**EDRPrison.exe**: The main executable program.
-Can be executed in memory.
-The first execution installs WinDivert driver.
+- EDRPrison.exe: This is the main executable program.
+It can be executed in memory, and its first execution installs the WinDivert driver.

-**WinDivert64.sys**: The signed WFP callout driver, should be on disk.
+- WinDivert64.sys: This is the signed WFP callout driver that needs to be present on disk.

-**WinDivert.dll**: A component of WinDivert project, should be on disk.
+- WinDivert.dll: A component of the WinDivert project, this DLL must also be on disk.

 # Benefits And Improvements